Introduction to MySQL Index Types

 2. Primary Key

-Primary Key is a type of Unique Index which specifies that the column mentioned as Primary key must contain no NULL value.
-Each table row should have a value for the table column or group of columns.
-Due to this, we need to normally define a primary index on the lowest number of columns as possible, and mostly, the primary key is set on a single column.
-Once the column values are set in, the primary key cannot be modified.
+Primary Key is a type of Unique Index that specifies that the column mentioned as Primary key must contain no NULL value.
+Each table row should have a value for the table or group of columns.
+As a result, we must typically define a primary index on the lowest number of columns possible.
+In most cases, the primary key is set on a single column.
+Modifying the primary key is impossible once the column values are set in.

 Let us view the query below to create the index – primary key: